bigstronkcodeman/Lindenmayer-System-Renderer/README.md

    #	         Increment the line width by line width increment
    !
 Decrement the line width by line width increment
    @	         Draw a dot with line width radius
-   {	         Open a polygon
-   }	         Close a polygon and fill it with fill colour
    >	         Multiply the line length by the line length scale factor
    <	         Divide the line length by the line length scale factor
    &	         Swap the meaning of + and -